-Despite his fall from grace in the cricket world, Wills was still highly regarded in Geelong, where he helped further develop footy’s popularity.
+Despite his fall from grace in the cricket world, Wills was still highly regarded in Geelong, where he helped further develop Aussie rules.
 He continued to play and coach, and consulted with other authorities to make new rules and provide innovative game plans.
-He retired from footy in 1877.
+He retired from footy permanently in 1877.

-Continuing to struggle with debt, Wills lived with his longterm girlfriend, Sarah Barbor, in the Melbourne suburb of Heidelberg.
+Continuing to struggle with debt, Wills moved in with his longterm girlfriend, Sarah Barbor, in the Melbourne suburb of Heidelberg.
 Wills’s alcoholism continued to consume him until he was completely broke.
 With no money, Wills experienced withdrawal symptoms, including intense paranoia, and was admitted to a local hospital on May 1st, 1880.
-After being observed and released, Wills continued to suffer from paranoid delusions; two days later, he stabbed himself in the chest three times and died.
+After being observed and released the following day, Wills continued to suffer from paranoid delusions; two days later, he stabbed himself in the chest three times and died.
 Estranged from most of his family, Wills was buried in an unmarked grave and his funeral was attended by only six people.

 Wills was Australia’s first real sporting celebrity — excelling in cricket professionally and developing Aussie rules into a beloved winter pastime.
 However, the man himself remains an enigma among his supporters and detractors alike.

-Wills also wrote many letters to his friends and family over the years, many of which were composed in bizarre fashion: he had a peculiar stream of consciousness style of writing that sometimes defied grammar, featuring random puns, strange Shakespearean allusions, and droll asides.
+Wills also wrote many letters to his friends and family over the years, many of which were composed in bizarre fashion: he had a peculiar stream-of-consciousness writing style that sometimes defied grammar, featuring random puns, strange Shakespearean allusions, and droll asides.
 It’s possible that he was bipolar or even mildly epileptic.
 “He could be dismissive, triumphant, and brazen all in a single sentence,” says Australian historian Greg de Moore.

 Despite his moral flaws, Wills is heavily remembered not just for his sporting legacy, but for his egalitarian attitudes, which are strongly reflected in Australian culture at large.
 In some ways, he is emblematic of the tough, down-to-earth, individualistic image of the “Aussie bloke.”